JosephVinson10/Kpi_Monitor/README.md

 ## 💡 Why GPT-4 Turbo?

-We upgraded from GPT-3.5 to **GPT-4 Turbo** for significantly better performance in:
+I upgraded from GPT-3.5 to **GPT-4 Turbo** for significantly better performance in:

 - Context awareness across time-based trends
 - Generating more humanlike, executive-level summaries